annotation/text-fabric/docs/Api/App.md

             all features, not only the custom features.

     ??? info "start=None"
-        `start` is the starting point in the results iterable (1 is the first one).
+        `start` is the starting point for displaying the iterable of results.
-        Default 1.
+        (1 is the first one).
+        If `None`, displaying starts at the first element of the iterable.

     ??? info "suppress=set()"
         a set of names of features that should NOT be displayed.